 Receiving real-time data from smart infrastructure devices, platforms can detect potential hazards that may arise from road conditions, weather, characteristics of the road surface, and anomalies in vehicle behavior.
 Eventually, this analyzed data and recommendations are transmitted to other cars connected via IoT devices.

-Many IoT features can be supported by devices using 3G, 4G, or 5G connections.
+Many features of IoT in automotive industry can be supported by devices using 3G, 4G, or 5G connections.
 But the availability of Wi-Fi makes IoT accessible for millions of drivers.
 And IoT devices may themselves serve as Wi-Fi points, establishing V2V, V2D, and V2I connections.
 The latter can, in turn, be used to connect to smart infrastructure facilities, synchronize shared data, and receive real-time data on road conditions.

 The connected car is now becoming a mobile hotspot for passengers via M2M SIM cards.
 Automobile manufacturers are revealing infotainment systems with platforms for Wi-Fi local area networks (WLANs) so passengers can wirelessly connect to the internet on their devices during the trip.